• Home

 1. Is the exercise engaging and interesting to play?

-2. Does it address one or more specific aspect of playing I’m trying to improve?
+2. Does it address one or more specific skills that need to be maintained or improved?

-4. Does the exercise feel good to play or does it make me stiff or tired?
+4. Does the exercise feel good or does it cause fatigue?

 Several of the exercises in this collection (especially the warming up portion) are to be played open harmonics.
 A key to the valve combination for each transposition is below.
 Avoid playing notes outside of your comfortable range.
-Straining with a poor sound will only lead to bad habits or injury.
-Staying efficient and working up to and slightly beyond your comfort zone will eventually lead to extended range and control.
-Speed is less important than precision (especially when practicing scales).
-Always be thinking of ways to make each exercise sound better and feel easier to play.
-Even for a master player, there is room for improvement.
+Straining with forced, harsh sound lead to bad habits or injury.
+Staying efficient and working just past your comfort zone will eventually lead to extended range and control.
+Speed is less important than sound and precision (especially when practicing scales).
+Always be thinking of ways to make every exercise sound better and feel easier to play.
+Even at the highest level of technical ability there is room for improvement.

 Open Harmonics Key